sreeram2022/life/content/post/vim/index.md

 Vim is a powerful text editor renowned for its efficiency, speed, and customizability.
 When I first encountered Vim, it felt overwhelming due to the vast array of commands.
 Even exiting the editor required entering `:wq` or `:q!`, which seemed cumbersome for simple text editing.
 I questioned the need to learn all these shortcuts just to edit a text file.
 However, after watching a few videos by [ThePrimeagen](https://www.youtube.com/c/ThePrimeagen), I was inspired to dive into Vim.
 It wasn't easy though, I had an on-and-off relationship with it.
 But after persevering, the effort paid off.

+**My first "aha!" moment:**
+I remember the first time I used Vim's visual mode to select and move blocks of code—it felt like magic!
+Suddenly, editing text was faster and more fun than ever before.

+**Favorite plugin:**
+I can't live without NERDTree.
+Navigating files with just a few keystrokes makes me feel like a true power user.

+**Beginner tip:**
+Don't try to learn everything at once.
+Start with basic navigation and editing, then gradually add new commands and plugins as you get comfortable.

 ![Vim](vim.webp "Vim")

 ### Modes